deathbeds/jupyterlab-fonts/README.md

 ### Advanced Configuration

-You can pretty much do anything you want from the _![fonts-icon] Fonts_ section of _Advanced Settings_... even things entirely unrelated to fonts.
-There's no guarantee that super-customized styles will work nicely with the _Font Editor_!
+In JupyterLab, the _![fonts-icon] Fonts_ section of _Advanced JSON Settings_ can control
+things entirely unrelated to fonts.
+There's no guarantee that highly-customized styles will work nicely with the _Font Editor_, or with downstream applications of `jupyterlab-fonts` metadata.

-Here's an example of changing how the Notebook looks when in _Presentation Mode_.
+Here's an example of changing how a _Notebook_ file looks when in _Presentation Mode_.

 ```json
 {